Is Younique MLM a Scam Pyramid Scheme? – Exposed in My Review!

 • The odds of you winning a lottery worth $10k among 10,000 people is 300 times higher than making money from MLM.

-• According to the AARP foundation, 47% of distributors of all MLMs lose their money.
+• According to the AARP Foundation, 47% of distributors of all MLMs lose their money.

-• Of the remaining 26% that really earn money, 53% of them earn less than $5000/year.
+• Of the remaining 26% that earn money, 53% of them earn less than $5000/year.

 • 39% of that 53%, that are making $5000/year stopped because recruiting and offering lousy products to loved ones members threatened their relationships.